Knowing - what do I mean when I say I know something

 The "\( X \) observed \( Y \) not observed" is arbitrary - it could be the other way around.
 We can generalize this by introducing a 2D binary mask \( M \), to indicate what parts of the vector \( (X,Y) \) are present (observed), and what parts are missing (and thus of some interest, e.g. we want to predict or forecast them).

 With present data \( X \) and missing data \( Y \) in \( (X,Y) \), then missing data imputation is actually equivalent to forecasting regression or classification.
+The same logic works even if the mask is in time, but the signal gets much weaker when the observed parts are in the past and the unknown parts live in the future—time Now inserts another dimension that has to be overcome.

 Chain of Thought (CoT), Chain of reasoning (CoR)